mgrsskls/mgrossklaus.de/notes/webdev/2023-02-24-yaml-indicators-for-multiline-strings.md

 source: https://yaml-multiline.info
 ---

-There are different indicators to define how multiline strings behave.
+There are different indicators to define how multiline strings in YAML files behave.

 _Block style indicators_ describe how line breaks behave: With a `|` (_literal_ style) they are kept as a line break.
 With a `>` (_folded_ style) they are converted to a space.